Romney to attack Obama in first New Hampshire ad

 "The contrast between what he said and what he did is so stark, people will recognize we really do need to have someone new lead this country," he said.
 "And then I, of course, described why I'm the right person for that responsibility.

-Obama will be in New Hampshire to discuss jobs, a key issue in the 2012 campaign.
+Obama will be in New Hampshire to discuss jobs, which will be a key issue in the 2012 campaign.

 Romney's campaign has focused almost exclusively on Obama rather than on his various Republican rivals, who have surged and ebbed in opinion polls over the months.